Jesse-Cohen/Separation-Above-Expectation/README.md

 >"*of course receiver separation is a good thing, teams that have more separation should win more!*"

 Yes, that is true, but receiver separation above expectation is a **better predictor** of team success than average separation.
-Below is a correlation matrix to show how receiever separation above expectation and actual separation compare to team success.
+Below is a linear correlation matrix to show how receiever separation above expectation and actual separation compare to team success.

 <img width="700" alt="Screen Shot 2020-08-05 at 11 48 26 AM" src="https://user-images.githubusercontent.com/66449877/89453158-a6bd5d80-d713-11ea-9dce-d2313a892539.png">

 ## Main Takeaways

-   1. Separation Above Expectation is a **better predictor of team success** than Separation
+   1. Separation Above Expectation is a better evaluator of player performance than separation alone
-       - Separation Above Expectation has a 0.66 correlation to Win % vs .48 for Avg Separation
-   2. Receiver Separation fails to account for in-play circumstances, and should be supplemented with Separation Above Expectation
-       - Controlling for factors like depth of target, pre-snap cushion, and nearest defender, Separation becomes more insightful
+       - Controlling for factors like depth of target, pre-snap cushion, and nearest defender, separation becomes more insightful in player evaluation
        - **Tyreek Hill, Davante Adams, Cooper Kupp, and Tyler Lockett** some of the best route-runners/separation-getters in the NFL.
-   3. Compare receviers **within clusters**, and select for positive Separation Above Expectation
-       - From a team-building perspective, you cannot replace Antonio Brown with JuJu Smith-Schuster (as we all saw).
-Players with different body types and abilities have different team roles, and need to be accounted for when building a receiving corps.
+   2. Separation Above Expectation has a **higher linear correlation to team success** than separation
+       - Separation Above Expectation has a 0.66 linear correlation to Team Win Pct vs 0.48 for average separation

  ## Thanks for reading!